dwaite/multipass/draft-waite-multipass-retrieval.md

 A specification which defines a credential format is RECOMMENDED to define:

-- The mechanism for an issuer to create a credential, or to determine if it should assert a credential it acquired from another system or party
+1. The mechanism for an issuer to create a credential, or how to determine if it should assert a credential from another system or party
-- The mechanism for proving the credential is associated with the ticket, such as a signature by the `cdv` key
+2. The mechanism for verifying the credential is associated with a presentation, such as a signature by the `cdv` key
-- The mechanism for a verifier to validate the credential within a presentation
-- The relationship of the credential with the subject
+3. The relationship of the credential with the subject
-- The process for a holder creating a presentation of the credential, including leveraging any features the credential may support such as selective disclosure of data
+4. The process for a holder creating a presentation of the credential, including leveraging any features the credential may support such as selective disclosure of data
-- Recommendations on how a holder should present the credential within a UX for informed consent
+5. Recommendations on how a holder should present the credential within a UX for informed consent

+A credential format MAY impact all stages of the multipass protocol described below, including:

+1. Declare metadata on how it is meant to be used, such as supported cryptographic properties or potentially available attributes about subjects.
+2. Support or require information on the multipass request from the holder to the issuer.
+3. Provide information in the multipass ticket, such as credential data to include in a presentation or information the holder needs to properly present the credential.
+4. Define parameters in a presentation request, such as the list of required attributes for service.
+Such a list could affect the UX of the holder, allow for selective disclosure, or result in a presentation request being rejected as being unable to be met.
+5. Define the mechanism to present the credential to the verifier.

 ## Multipass Protocol